MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 6. Click **Select**, and then click **Assign**.

-   Next, assign the invited users with appropriate security roles for the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] instance so they can access it.
+   Next, assign the invited users with appropriate security roles for the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] environment so they can access it.
 See [Create users and assign Dynamics 365 apps security roles](../admin/create-users-assign-online-security-roles.md).

 <a name="BKMK_UpdateEmail"></a>
-## Update invited user’s email address in the invited-to Dynamics 365 apps instance
+## Update invited user’s email address in the invited-to Dynamics 365 apps environment
  If you're using a version prior to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)], you need to update the invited user’s email address.
 In Dynamics CRM, go to **Settings** > **Security** > **Users**.
 Select a user, and then update the invited user’s email address.

 <a name="BKMK_ApproveEmail"></a>